FennStatistics/CAMtools_documentation/docs/CAM-App.md

 Analysis part
 ----------------

 The summarized data can be subsequently analyzed and visualized using multiple implemented functions.
-Using the "Get Report" function (see below) it is possible to get an report in APA 7 format with multiple descriptive statistics.
-All the generated graphics / network and the report could be used for articles or reports.
+All the generated graphics / networks and even a report in APA7 format (see below) could be used for articles or reports:

 ***